Skip to content

 When running on the native platform, Wails uses the native tools for maximum compatibility.
 When cross-compiling, it uses the built-in signing support.

-The easiest way to configure signing is using the interactive setup wizard:
+The fastest way to configure signing is the setup wizard:

 Terminal window

-• On macOS, lists available Developer ID certificates from your keychain
+• On macOS, lists Developer ID certificates from your keychain.

 Terminal window